 What to look for when choosing a penetration test provider

 When selecting a company to perform a penetration test, it pays to choose an organisation that provides the expertise to not only identify vulnerabilities but address them too.

-As a provider of CREST accredited penetration testing services, Redscan can be trusted to deliver the deep, broad and balanced programmes needed to thoroughly test and help address vulnerabilities across network infrastructure, software applications, websites, mobile applications and more.
+As a provider of CREST accredited penetration testing services, Redscan can be trusted to deliver the deep, broad and balanced programmes needed to thoroughly test and help address vulnerabilities across infrastructure, web applications, mobile applications, network builds and configurations and more.

 From scoping the requirements of an assessment through to providing strategic and tactical advice, Redscan’s CREST, OSCE, OSCP and OSWP certified ethical hackers provide the in-depth support your organisation needs to obtain the most benefit from improvements to your organisation’s cyber security.